LafeLabs/PostCapitalistIndustry/visions.md

 I choose a particularly awesome looking stone throne, head into the chamber, close the door, and now have a well lit one person sealed stone room  all to myself.
 I sit on the heated stone throne, kept at exactly 88 degrees F using temperature controlled oil flowing through holes carved into the living rock by various cyborgs built from genetically modified rock eating fungus and some constructor drones.
 I now brandish my stick around in an easily recognizable way, alerting the local music machine to play sounds that correlate with the booms and shreds above, but with my own spin: stream and rain noises, with some German industrial noise music mixed in.

-More brandishments of the stick call up a math paper I’ve been working on in the cloud on the shit paper unit, which I stare at for a while while nature takes its course.
+More brandishments of the stick call up a math paper I’ve been working on in the cloud on the poop paper unit, which I stare at for a while while nature takes its course.
 Having dropped an epic deuce, I again brandish the trash magic stick, summoning the turd courier drone, which grabs the turd for further study and use.
 I now clean myself up with the paper which was a math treatise a minute ago, throw it into the toilet, and have it get dragged off by another drone to the compost chamber where it will be turned into food for fungi which will be food for the hemp plants which will make the next generation of toilet paper for future users(watered by the water extracted from the urine).

 Now I wash up in the sink, indicate to the chamber that the cleaning robots can flush the space clean and remake it for the next user, and move on through the exit door which leads to the opposite side of the berm that the toilet room is in.
 I stroll out the door, which closes behind me and locks, ready for the next user from the other side.
 From there a short path leads down to the Science Swamp.
 Here I see a bunch of nerds in goggles, some with surgically added gills, wallowing around in the muck, hair covered in duck weed.